Kenning

 - model training,

-that can be used seamlessly regardless of underlying frameworks for above-mentioned steps.
+These can be used seamlessly regardless of underlying frameworks for the above-mentioned steps.

-Kenning does not aim towards bringing yet another training or compilation framework for deep learning models - there are lots of mature and versatile frameworks that support certain models, training routines, optimization techniques, hardware platforms and other components crucial to the deployment flow.
+Kenning's aim is not to bring yet another training or compilation framework for deep learning models - there are lots of mature and versatile frameworks that support certain models, training routines, optimization techniques, hardware platforms and other components crucial to the deployment flow.
 Still, there is no framework that would support all of the models or target hardware devices - especially the support matrix between compilation frameworks and target hardware is extremely sparse.
-This means that any change in the application, especially in hardware, may end up with a necessity to change the whole or significant part of the application flow.
+This means that any change in the application, especially in hardware, may end up in a necessity to change the entirety or a significant part of the application flow.

-Kenning addresses this issue by providing an unified API that focuses more on deployment tasks rather than their implementation - the developer decides which implementation for each task should be used, and Kenning allows to do it in a seamless way.
-This way switching to another target platform results in most cases in very small change in the code, instead of reimplementing large parts of the project.
-This way the Kenning can get the most out of the existing Deep Neural Network training and compilation frameworks.
+Kenning addresses this issue by providing a unified API that focuses on deployment tasks rather than their implementation - the developer decides which implementation should be used for each task, and with Kenning, it is possible to do in a seamless way.
+This way, switching to another target platform results, in most cases, in a very small change in the code, instead of reimplementing larger parts of a project.
+This is how Kenning can get the most out of the existing Deep Neural Network training and compilation frameworks.

 Kenning installation